-- A. The following definitions are forms of Discriminatory Misconduct, which are prohibited by this Policy: - 1.
-Discrimination: An adverse action taken against an individual or group on the basis of the individual's or group's protected characteristic(s).
+A. The following definitions are forms of Discriminatory Misconduct, which are prohibited by this Policy:

+1. Discrimination: An adverse action taken against an individual or group on the basis of the individual's or group's protected characteristic(s).
 An adverse action includes actions that significantly change the terms and conditions of employment or actions that have a significant detrimental impact on a student's education.
+Discrimination takes two forms: disparate treatment and disparate impact. includes:

-Discrimination includes: - a.
-Disparate treatment: When an adverse action is motivated in whole or in part by the protected characteristic; - Disparate impact: When a policy, requirement, or regularized practice, although neutral on its face, adversely impacts persons in a protected class and is not necessary to achieve an important university purpose; - c.
+a.
+Disparate treatment occurs when the: When an adverse action is motivated in whole or in part by the protected characteristic-:

+1.b.
+Disparate impact occurs when: When a policy, requirement, or regularized practice, although neutral on its face, adversely impacts persons in a protected class and is not necessary to achieve an important university purpose.
+An adverse action includes actions that significantly change the terms and conditions of employment or actions that have a significant detrimental impact on a student's education.:

+- c.
 Failing to effectively implement approved accommodations for disabilities; - d.
 Failing to effectively implement approved religious accommodations; - e.
 Failing to effectively implement approved pregnancy modifications; - f.
-Improper denial or interference with the use of protected leave. - 2.
-Harassment: Unwelcome verbal or physical conduct based on a protected characteristic that is sufficiently severe or pervasive that it substantially interferes with an individual's employment, education or access to university programs, activities, or opportunities, and would have such an effect on a similarly situated reasonable person.
-Harassment may include, but is not limited to, verbal, online and electronic statements, electronic and online conduct, nonverbal or physical conduct, graphic or written statements, threats, or slurs, intentional or repeated deadnaming or misgendering.
+Improper denial or interference with the use of protected leave.

+2. Harassment: Unwelcome verbal or physical conduct based on a protected characteristic that is sufficiently severe or pervasive that it substantially interferes with an individual's employment, education or access to university programs, activities, or opportunities, and would have such an effect on a reasonable person who is similarly situated reasonable person.
+Harassment may include, but is not limited to, verbal, online and electronic statements or, electronic and online conduct, nonverbal or physical conduct, graphic or written statements, threats, or slurs, intentional or repeated deadnaming or misgendering.